Lab 6: Memory and a Stack

 port( reset: in std_logic; -- button 1 clock: in std_logic; data: in std_logic_vector(3 downto 0); b2: in std_logic; -- switch values to mbr b3: in std_logic; -- push mbr -> stack b4: in std_logic; -- pop stack -> mbr value: out std_logic_vector(3 downto 0); stackview: out std_logic_vector(3 downto 0); stateview: out std_logic_vector(2 downto 0) );

-- Assign the mbr to the value output signal of your circuit.
-Assign the stack_ptr to the stackview output, and assign the state signal to the stateview output.
+Assign to the value output signal the MBR.
+Assign to the stackview output signal the stack_ptr, and assign to the stateview output the state.
 These should be concurrent signal assignments outside of any process.

 In the rising edge condition, make a case statement.
 You will need six states.
 Each state should take the following action